 The National Association of Boards of Pharmacy (NABP), a non-profit organization comprising many State Board of Pharmacy members, works closely with the State Boards and other state agencies in advancing best practices and regulatory uniformity designed to protect public health.
 NABP has developed a comprehensive process for ensuring that wholesalers and distributors of prescription drugs and medical devices are meeting rigorous criteria for safely operating in their states.
 Because of their strong ties to state agencies they have the ability to influence the standards in many states.
 They recommend a wide range of operational, human resource, information management and product authentication requirements for reducing the risk of fraud, theft, diversion and adulteration.
 Only those wholesalers and distributors who meet the most stringent requirements achieve the highest standard of supply chain integrity, Verified-Accredited Wholesale Distributors (VAWD) certification.

 Receiving VAWD certification means that a wholesaler, distributor or third-party logistics company has demonstrated best practices in safeguarding products during shipping, storage, returns, recalls, re-packaging, and kitting.
 As of July 2011, four states have enacted laws based on VAWD and 22 states recognize or leverage VAWD criteria in their licensing process.
 DSC Logistics became involved in the VAWD process as part of obtaining certification for its Logistics Centers that handle medical devices and pharmaceuticals.
-VAWD certification was achieved at a DSC Logistics Center in Texas in 2010 and at an additional LC in California in 2011.
-The certification process is underway at a third LC in Georgia.
+VAWD certification was achieved at Logistics Centers in the West Coast and Southeast regions.

 On the private sector side, stakeholders in the pharmaceutical and medical device supply chains are increasing their pressure on lawmakers to understand the patient safety and cost ramifications of health care reform, proposed regulatory changes, new state licensure requirements, and supply chain safeguards.
 They are collaborating more to influence federal and state agendas on a wide range of topics.
 Self-defined and -imposed improvements and checks and balances are far more desirable to health care supply chain stakeholders than legislated mandates.